LC-burigo/Instagram_Database_clone/README.md

 * **Functionalities**
-  1. Insert a data to any table
+  1. Insert a data or many data in once to any table
   2. Delete a data from any table
   3. Find the five oldest users registrated in the system
   4. Find the most common day for people to register